19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Magical Focus.md

 Each magical focus grants their caster the ability to cast **one spell**.
 In order to learn new [Spells](Spells.md), a PC must craft or acquire a new magical focus for that spell.

 ## Crafting Magical Focuses

-A PC can craft a magical focus whenever they increase their spe
+A PC can craft magical focuses over the course of [Downtime](../../Player%20Characters/Derived%20Statistics/Level.md#Downtime).
+They must have the [Spell Memorized](Spell%20Memorization.md) in order to be able to craft a magical focus for it.

+A magical focus costs a PC the [Mythril](../Mythril.md) required to cast that spell in crafting costs.